9 Ways Successful People Avoid Burnout While Getting More Done

 But burnout isn’t only about workload stress.
 It’s workload stress exceeding the rewards of that workload.

-How Long Does The Workday Need To Be?
+#1.
+Determine How Long The Workday Needs To Be

-Although success is being linked with little working and more leisure time, in real life, people with the highest status jobs and highest salaries are more likely to be overworked.
+Although success is being linked with little work and more leisure time, in real life, people with the highest status jobs and highest salaries are more likely to be overworked.

 Overworking can become counterproductive and cause burnout.
 In fact, researches have shown that working more hours can only increase your productivity to a point before it diminishes.